 - For every race mentioned, the application must include the full race name, year, place, and finishing time, plus the hotlink to the specific webpage on the event website which will verify your claim.
 All links listed should be complete, i.e., start with http://.

 - "Officially finishing" any event mentioned is defined as meeting all time cutoffs, including the overall time limit, for the event in question.

-STEP 1: Between approximately January 20 and February 1, 2014, applicants must visit the website to complete the extensive online Race Application Form.
+STEP 1: Between January 20 and February 3, 2014, applicants must visit the website to complete the extensive online Race Application Form.
 This is the only way to apply.
 There is no "paper application" that one may submit offline.
 The link for the application is at the bottom of this page (the RunReg logo).

 Due to permit, safety, and operational restrictions that limit the field to 100 entrants or less, we apologize now that many qualified applicants will not be accepted.
 We encourage those not invited to attend the race as a crew member, a gratifying experience in itself, as well as an outstanding addition to a future application to compete.

 Step 4: Confirmed entrants in the race will have their name and essential biographical information posted on the race website.
 Complete application forms and/or contact info for any or all athletes may be made available to the media or race sponsors, but will not be made available to the public or posted to the website.